dayna199524/Eternity-Holdings-Ltd./README.md

 >2.
 As a Frequent User, I want to check to see if there are any more examples of completed investments.
 >3.
 As a Frequent User, I want to see if there are any new reviews to check the continued trustworthiness of the company.
 >4.
 As a Frequent User, I'd like to sign up for a newsletter or be kept informed of investment opportunities.

+***
+### Scope

+After assessing the needs of both new, returning and frequent users myself and the client decided upon the following three pages:

+- Homepage
+- Invest/Sell page
+- Contact Page

+Features that we felt were important to include in these pages were:

+- An easy pathway to the contact page with further button links to the page strategically placed around the site, such as in the hero image and footer, to encourage the user to get in touch.
+- Relevant external links in the footer to social media pages and unions/organisations associated with the business.
+- A hero image with a catchy slogan to draw the user in and inspire confidence and trust in the business
+- Definitions for the two types of business models - HMO's and Serviced Accommodation - that the business specialises in.
+- A review section
+- Example investment outcomes
+- A section at the top of the Invest/Sell page that explains that the business not only is looking for investors but is also interested in buying suitable properties.
+- A contact form
+- Business operating hours
+- Contact details

 ### Design